Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Check for Commercially Grown or Wild Harvested Ingredients

-Wild Harvested Ingredients
+Wild Harvested Ingredients — Are They Better?

-The risks of wild harvesting are:
+There are also many risks when harvesting wild plants.
+Risks of wild harvesting are:

 - Plants in the environment are also subject to contamination through water runoff.

-- Wild harvesting is also highly affected by droughts, fires and natural disasters.
+- Wild harvesting is also highly affected by droughts, fires, and natural disasters.

 Commercially Cultivated Ingredients